2022–23 Serie A de México season: Final

-Liguilla de Filiales
+Liguilla de Filiales Apertura 2022

 The four best reserve teams of the season play two games against each other on a home-and-away basis.
 The higher seeded teams play on their home field during the second leg.
 The winner of each match up is determined by aggregate score.
 In the semifinals, if the two teams are tied on aggregate the higher seeded team advances.
 In the final, if the two teams are tied after both legs, the match goes to extra time and, if necessary, a penalty shoot-out.